roseTech/storycoder.dev/AAA_Sample_Story_Cruel_Teacher/Cruel_Teacher_Story.md

 minute right after the regular start.
 The teacher is furious, her hair stands up, with her beloved coffee time being constantly interrupted.

 However, she takes comfort in earning money!
 Print how much money she will have earned in the end!

+<div data-solution="385"></div>